walshyb/Web-Programming/The Cork Board/README.md

 4. npm / bower
 5. A database

-## Disclaimer
+## Note

-Because this idea isn't my own, I emailed graphic design teacher, Professor Papaelias, and asked if she can assist me in contacting the project members so I can get permission from them to build the app as well as possibly involve them.
+I have permission from the original project idea creators to develop this project.